aahei/texera-blog-auto-complete-copy/content/en/blog/use-texera-crawl-clean-data/index.md

 ### Summary
 In this blog, we share the experience of using Texera to build a crawling pipeline to collect Web data.
 Texera's powerful ability to control the pipeline execution allows us to monitor issues during runtime and fix the issues on the fly.

+## Acknowledgements
+Thanks to Chen Li for his help on this blog.